 - Let them know you are there for them to talk to when they are ready and able to.

-- Acknowledge their feelings and do not belittle them.
+- Acknowledge their feelings and do not belittle or dismiss them.

 - Help them to see you want to try to understand how they are feeling and that you recognise how traumatised they may feel.